Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Introduction

 The theory of cavity-mediated laser cooling of free particles was first discussed by Mossberg {\em et al.}~\cite{lewen} and Zaugg {\em et al.}~\cite{lewen2}.
 Later, Ritsch and collaborators \cite{peter2,peter3} and others \cite{Murr,vuletic10,Robb} developed semiclassical theories to model cavity-mediated cooling processes.
 In 1993, Cirac {\em et al.}~\cite{Cirac2} introduced a master equation approach to analyse cavity-mediated laser-cooling in more detail.
-Since the precision of calculations which are based on master equations is easier to control than the precision of semiclassical approximations, this approach has subsequently been used by many authors to emphasize a close analogy between laser-sideband and cavity-mediated laser-cooling of atomic particles \cite{Cirac4,cool,morigi,Morigi,Tony3,kim1}.
+Since the precision of calculations, which are based on master equations, is easier to control than the precision of semiclassical approximations, this approach has subsequently been used by many authors to emphasize a close analogy between laser-sideband and cavity-mediated laser-cooling of atomic particles \cite{Cirac4,cool,morigi,Morigi,Tony3,kim1}.

 Recently, Mishina showed that the cooling dynamics of particles can be affected by trap inhomogeneities \cite{Mishina}.
 In this paper, we adopt an alternative but conceptually related approach to cool a non-interacting atomic gas inside an optical cavity.
-Instead of considering a harmonic trap, we place the particles into an {\em asymmetric} trapping potential and allow them to evolve freely between laser interactions, as illustrated in Fig.~\ref{timeline}.
-The proposed cooling process is qualitatively different from other laser cooling techniques.
-For example, it consists of two stages: a displacement stage and a cooling stage.
-In the following we show that alternating both stages transfers the atoms to very low temperatures.
-For previous laser-cooling schemes \cite{Cirac2,Cirac4,cool,morigi,Morigi,Tony3,kim1,Mishina}, the final energy of the atoms is independent of the number $N$ of particles inside the trap.
-In contrast to this, we predict a final mean phonon number which vanishes in the many-particle limit.
+Instead of considering a symmetric harmonic trap, we place the particles into an {\em asymmetric} trapping potential.
+The cooling process that we propose here is qualitatively different from other laser cooling techniques \cite{Cirac2,Cirac4,cool,morigi,Morigi,Tony3,kim1} for which the final energy of the atoms is usually independent of the number $N$ of particles inside the trap.
+In contrast to this, we predict a final mean phonon number which vanishes in the infinitely-many particle limit.
+Hence the proposed cooling mechanism has the potential to transfer an atomic gas to very low temperatures.
+Notice that the paper by Mishina \cite{Mishina} predicts a similarly strong but less useful dependence of the final temperature of the atoms on the particle number.

-The main purpose of each displacement stage is to move the atoms away from the centre of their asymmetric trapping potential.
-During this stage, the atoms do not experience any laser cooling and there is nothing quantum about their dynamics.
-The hotter the atoms are, the further away they accumulate from the centre of the trap.
-The mean phonon number $m$ per particle remains essentially the same during this process.
-However, as we shall see below, the result of the displacement is the build up of a certain non-zero phonon coherence $\zeta$, if there is more than one particle in the trap.
-This non-zero expectation value induces a collective dynamics of the atomic gas during subsequent cooling stages.